BotBuilderCommunity/botbuilder-community-tools/VSProjectTemplate/BotComposerCustomActionTemplate/README.md

 #### 1. Bot Composer Custom Action
 This template is use to create a Custom action project for Bot Composer<br>

-  Select the "Bot Composer Custom Action(Bot Builder Community)" Project  and enter the project
+  select the "Bot Composer Custom Action(Bot Builder Community)" project  and enter the project

   Create a Project ( Ex: SampleCustomAction)
   ![image](https://user-images.githubusercontent.com/16264167/138487775-edeb7b10-5fbc-4e67-a2d0-43101cb620ad.png)